(Riesling pronunciation: REEZ-ling; or REES-ling)

 Riesling is one of the world’s most popular white grape varietals.
 Its origins trace back to the Rhine region of Germany where it was first planted in the medieval times.
 Today high quality Riesling is also grown with great success in U.S. regions as well as New Zealand, Australia and France.

 Is Riesling a dry or sweet wine?

 This is a variety that can be made in either a dry or sweet fashion.
-The Riesling wines we have featured in out wine clubs are always dry, not sweet.
-The dry versions showcase notes of green apple, citrus and peach that is crisp and refreshing.
-The sweeter wines have tropical fruit, honey and spice flavors.
-In Germany, there are actually 5 sweetness levels to differentiate from when ordering a bottle of Riesling:
+The Riesling wines we have featured in our wine clubs are always dry, not sweet.
+The dry versions showcase notes of green apple, citrus and peach that is crisp and refreshing, while the sweeter wines have tropical fruit, honey and spice flavors.
+For German Rieslings, there are actually 5 sweetness levels to differentiate from when ordering a bottle:

 • Kabinett - dry to off-dry

 • Auslese - sweeter

 German Rislings have a history and stigma of being only sweet, which ultimately lead to vineyard designations.
 German Pradikat is the wine classification system where a single estate may decide to make upwards of a dozen different wines, based upon their sweetness level.
 However, since the Riesling varietal is naturally high in acidity, the sweetness is used to balance out the finished wine.

 Dry styles are grown in Alsace, France, Washington State, New York’s Finger Lakes Region and South Australian Riesling from Clare and Eden Valleys.
 In fact, the Eden Valley of Australia has a long and rich history of growing the Riesling grape.
 It is the most important white grape of the region.
 These wines are very citrusy and have great intensity on the palate.